Urocerus gigas - Giant Horntail

-Long established and frequently encountered across Britain and Ireland.
+Long established and frequently encountered across Britain, north to Shetland, and Ireland.
 In both sexes the yellow eye spots are widely separated.

-In the male, the abdomen has the 7th tergite yellow.
+In the male, the abdomen has the seventh tergite yellow.

 Size: 12 - 40mm